dot-home/gitcmd-abbrev/README.md

   through the commits" review of code.
 (To review a dev branch, for example, you could use `logpr main@{u}..origin/dev/joe/bugfix`.

-- `logb`: Brief (one line per commit) graph of current or specified refs.
+- `logb`: Brief (one line per commit) log of current or specified refs.
+  (`,g` or `,r` is particularly useful here.)
 The $LESS variable will have `-RS` appended to enable proper display of colour and turn off line wrapping so that all commits take up one line.
 (You can scroll left and right to see more of the commit summary line.)

-- `logab`: As `logb` but for all heads in the repo.
+- `logab`: As `logb` but graph output for all heads in the repo.

 - `logd`: As `logb`, but for the following refs:
   - All of the following that exist: